Review Process and Criteria

 - > 10% match: manuscript will be rejected.

-Each submitted article undergoes after the integrity check an initial screening by the editorial office (EO) and the editorial board (EB).
+Each submitted article undergoes after the integrity check an initial screening by the editorial office/editorial board.
 Screening criteria are as follows:

 Double blind peer-review